-Emission uniformity (EU)
+Emission (Emitter) uniformity (EU)

 The purpose of uniformity determination is to firstly assess the evenness with which individual plants receive water, and secondly to identify those factors causing non-uniformity.
+It is reported as a decimal value

 The procedure established below estimates an overall Field Emission Uniformity, and estimates the relative contributions to non-uniformity made by pressure, emitter manufacture, wear and tear, drainage and uneven spacing.